-In Shechem, God promised that He would give this land to Abram, though at the time, Abram owned none of it.
-Abram responded by building an altar to God.
+In Shechem, God promised that He would give this land to Abram, though at the time Abram owned none of it - and was a foreigner dwelling in a foreign land.
+Abram responded to God by building an altar to God.

 "And he removed from thence unto a mountain on the east of Bethel, and pitched his tent, having Bethel on the west, and Ai on the east: and there he builded an altar unto the Lord, and called upon the name of the Lord."

-Thus, it is natural to make the assumption that Abram was living as a nomad at this point in time.
-Scripture paints a picture of a man constantly on the move.
-The party followed sources of water and pasture land, establishing altars as signs of appreciation for sustenance provided.
+Scripture paints the picture of Abram living as a nomad at this point in time.
+The Bible depicts a man constantly on the move.
+The party followed sources of water and pasture land, establishing altars as signs of appreciation for sustenance provided by YHWH.

 What do you think about Abraham and Sarah?
 Please give us your insights into the lives of these remarkable people by clicking on the link above.
 Share your thoughts, comments, and questions!